Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Proofs and Technical Details

 Next, we present a technical result that serves as the main ingredient for describing dynamical Lie algebras arising from GM-QAOAs.
-Although our focus is on Grover-mixer QAOAs, the result may also be applicable to a broader class of QAOAs originating from variational quantum algorithms.
+Although our focus is on Grover-mixer QAOAs, the result may also be applicable to a broader class of QAOAs.